 Alarm operations often operate from a set of Standard Operating Procedures (SOPs) that determine how they will respond to each type of alarm received.
 These SOPs are turned into the step-by-step, automated Action Patterns in Manitou.

-Here are some common SOPs for third-party monitoring stations:
+Here are some common SOPs for many third-party, and independent, monitoring stations:

 Fire Alarms